Spreaders, Mowing & Tools

 How it works: As you push a broadcast spreader, it dispenses the product in a broad, overlapping pattern, allowing you to cover a lot of ground in a relatively short time period.

 The right Scotts® broadcast spreader for you:

-- For medium lawns (between 2,500 and 5,000 square feet): Our smallest broadcast spreader, Scotts® Turf Builder® Edgeguard® Mini Broadcast Spreader has precision rate settings for accurate coverage, meaning less waste and clean-up.
+- For medium lawns (5,000 ft2 or less): Our smallest broadcast spreader, Scotts® Turf Builder® Edgeguard® Mini Broadcast Spreader has precision rate settings for accurate coverage, meaning less waste and clean-up.
 This spreader comes with Edgeguard® Technology* to help keep product away from non-lawn areas.

-- For large lawns (between 5,000 and 15,000 square feet): The Scotts® Turf Builder® Edgeguard® DLX Broadcast Spreader has a large capacity hopper (or bucket) and control panel for more accurate coverage, along with Edgeguard® Technology*.
+- For large lawns (15,000 ft2 or less): The Scotts® Turf Builder® Edgeguard® DLX Broadcast Spreader has a large capacity hopper (or bucket) and control panel for more accurate coverage, along with Edgeguard® Technology*.

-- For extra large lawns (larger than 15,000 square feet): With superb accuracy, a 6-foot spread pattern (for 20 percent faster application than other Scotts® spreaders), an ergonomic handle (with smartphone holder), and foam-filled tires that won’t ever go flat, the Scotts® Elite Spreader helps you handle spacious lawns with the greatest of ease.
+- For extra large lawns (20,000 ft2 or less): With superb accuracy, a 6-foot spread pattern (for 20 percent faster application than other Scotts® spreaders), an ergonomic handle (with smartphone holder), and foam-filled tires that won’t ever go flat, the Scotts® Elite Spreader helps you handle spacious lawns with the greatest of ease.
 Bonus: You can also use it to spread ice melt.

 Works best for lawns that: Contain lots of landscaping, planting beds, narrow green strips, and/or tight turns.

 How it works: Unlike a broadcast spreader, which casts materials outward, a drop spreader drops the product directly underneath as you push it, so you can be much more precise about the target area.